inkpot.ca

 Converting an Epson EcoTank printer (including T3170x)

-Example models: EcoTank ET-2720, ET-15000, SureColor T3170x
+Example models: EcoTank ET-8550, SureColor T3170x

 If your EcoTank printer is brand-new or if it is already using a dye-based black screenprinting ink, you can simply put our black screenprinting ink right in the printer's tanks.